osprey-lang/ovum/README.md

 This is the standard library of Ovum/Osprey.
 It is written partly in C++ (for the things that must be implemented natively), partly in Osprey.
 To compile it, you must first compile the native library, then compile the Osprey module, linking with the DLL file you just created.

-The module produced by this project is required by the [Osprey compiler][osp], unless you specifically compile with the `/nostdlib` option.
-Incidentally, aves should be compiled with the `/nostdlib` option.
+All modules compiled by the [Osprey compiler][osp] rely on the aves module, unless you specifically compile with the `/nostdlib` option.

-In fact, aves should be compiled with the following options (assuming the working directory is the repository’s `aves/osp`):

-    /nativelib DLLDIR\aves.dll /meta meta.txt /type module /nostdlib /out OUTDIR\aves.ovm /doc OUTDIR\aves.ovm.json aves.osp

-where `DLLDIR` is the directory containing `aves.dll`, and `OUTDIR` is the output directory.
+To compile the Osprey part of aves, run the [`build.bat` script][aves.build].
+There are paths in this file that need to be configured.

 ### Why “aves”?